claudijo/storage-messenger/README.md

 ===================
 StorageMessenger.js is a micro library for JavaScript that utilizes HTML5 localStorage as transport mechanism for passing messages between browser windows with content loaded from the same domain.

-The lib runs in browsers that support Web Storage, including +IE8, Firefox, Chrome, Safari, Chrome, and Opera.
+The library runs in browsers that support Web Storage, including +IE8, Firefox, Chrome, Safari, Chrome, and Opera.

 Background
 ----------